Dan Friedkin: Personal life

 He and his wife have four children.
-Friedkin is “an avid outdoorsman and dedicated conservationist” active both in Texas and internationally.
+Friedkin has been described as “an avid outdoorsman and dedicated conservationist”, engaged both in Texas and internationally.

 Friedkin is the founder and chairman of the Air Force Heritage Flight Foundation and is "one of ten civilian Heritage Flight pilots qualified to fly in formation with US.
 Air Force single-ship demonstration teams".
 Friedkin flies a variety of high-performance vintage military aircraft, performing in aerobatic air shows across North America and Europe with the U.S. Air Force and the Horsemen P-51 Flight Team.
 He actively collects and flies a warbird collection, including the T-6, P-51 Mustang, F-86 Sabre, Northrop F-5, F6F, F8F, F4U-4, Hawker Hurricane and various models of Spitfire.
 Friedkin has directed and coordinated over 1,000 hours of helicopter air‐to‐air, ground‐to‐air and in‐cockpit footage.
 He also owns and pilots Gulfstream aircraft.

 An avid golfer, Friedkin built the Congaree golf course in South Carolina that was designed by Tom Fazio.
 Congaree is ranked No. 42 on Golf Digest's list of America's 100 Greatest Golf Courses.
 He is owner of Diamond Creek Golf Club in North Carolina which he purchased from Wayne Huizenga in 2012.
 Diamond Creek Golf Club is ranked as one of America's 100 Greatest Golf Courses by Golf Digest.

 In August 2019, Friedkin was voted chair of Project Recover, a collaborative effort to enlist 21st century science and technology in a quest to find and repatriate Americans missing in action since World War II.
 He produced the documentary film To What Remains, which focuses on Project Recover’s recovery of over 80,000 American WWII MIA remains.